annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/web/responsive/moveondevice.md

     ![](<images/moveondevice-image-5.png>)

-1. Add the required content to the Move on Device placeholder.
+1. Add the required content to the Move on Device widget.

-    In this example, we add an image by dragging the Image widget into Move on Device widget and selecting an image from the sample OutSystems UI images.
+    In this example, we add an image by dragging the Image widget into the Move on Device widget and selecting an image from the sample OutSystems UI images.

     ![](<images/moveondevice-image-8.png>)